The Free Markdown Viewer

 Support MarkView

-MarkView is free and always will be.
-If you find it useful, consider buying me a coffee to help cover development and hosting costs.
+MarkView is free and independently developed.
+If you find it useful, consider buying me a coffee to help cover hosting and development costs.